AntoinePlanche/AntoinePlanche/README.md

 - 🔭 I’m currently studying at <a href="https://www.utbm.fr">UTBM</a> in France before leaving for a year in Canada at <a href="https://www.etsmtl.ca/">ETS</a>.
 - :rocket: Currently learning about datascience, semantic web and database architecture and administration.
-- :mortar_board: Bachelor in Software Dev & Multimedia from <a href="https://www.he-arc.ch">HE-Arc</a>.
+- :mortar_board: My goal is to work as a software engineer but I am also very interested in machine learning

 🛠️**Skills :floppy_disk:**